LIBERATING FOOTBALL TRAVEL

 Pearson scored in both legs of the Saints’ debut in Europe, a 4-2 aggregate win over Hamburg, Uwe Seeler and all, in 1971.
 After beating Vasas, St Johnstone fell to Željezničar in the third round of the UEFA Cup.

 After Ormond’s departure for the Scotland job and the 1974 World Cup, St Johnstone sank to their lowest level yet, the third flight.
-It required the funds of Perth-born construction mogul Geoff Brown to step in, invest in the team and build a new all-seater stadium, McDiarmid Park, for the Saints to return to the top flight.
+It required the funds of Perth-born construction mogul Geoff Brown to step in, invest in the team and build the all-seater McDiarmid Park, for the Saints to return to the top flight.

 In his 25 years as chairman, Brown hired and fired managers such as Alex Totten, Paul Sturrock and Owen Coyle.
 But his last hire, Steve Lomas, with previous managerial experience at non-league St Neots from Cambridgeshire, achieved the best results.
-Bringing in his former Northern Ireland teammate Tommy Wright as assistant, Lomas led the Saints to their highest league finish in over two decades in 2011-12.
+Bringing in his former Northern Ireland teammate Tommy Wright as assistant, Lomas led the Saints to their first European foray in over a decade in 2011-12.

-After a brief European campaign, St Johnstone then finished fourth in the Premiership in 2013 but Lomas had already alerted many clubs south of the border to his capabilities.
-Poached by Millwall, Lomas struggled in south-east London while Wright stepped up to the plate at McDiarmid Park.
+While defeat to the semi-pros of Eskişehirspor was disappointing – the Turkish side then drew with Marseille – St Johnstone went on to finish third in the Premiership in 2013.
+Lomas had already alerted many clubs south of the border to his capabilities.
+Poached by Millwall, the former West Ham midfielder struggled in south-east London while Wright stepped up to the plate at McDiarmid Park.

 Beating an always tricky Rosenborg Trondheim in the Europa League, Wright’s Saints lucked out to FC Minsk on penalties but progressed at home in the Scottish Cup.
 Making the final for the first time thanks to two goals from home-grown striker Stevie May over Aberdeen in the semi, St Johnstone faced Dundee United at Celtic Park.